angel-dart/gitbook/Middleware.md

 # Middleware

 Sometimes, it becomes to recycle code to run on multiple routes.
 Angel allows for this in the form of *middleware*.
 Middleware are frequently used as authorization filters, or to serialize database data for use in subsequent routes.
 Middleware in Angel can be any route handler, whether a function or arbitrary data.
+You can also throw exceptions in middleware.

-## Denying Middleware
+## Denying Requests via Middleware
 A middleware should return either `true` or `false`.
 If `false` is returned, no further routes will be executed.
 If `true` is returned, route evaluation will continue.

+As you can imagine, this is perfect for authorization filters.

 ## Declaring Middleware